Nature for Everyone, Everywhere!

 Your community project: 1–3 hours per week, at your own pace

-Quarterly workshops: 1–3 hours every few months, with virtual access
+Bi-monthly workshops: 2–3 hours every few months, with virtual option when possible

 Wilderness trip: one weekend getaway, with all expenses covered